aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MD to MARKDOWN" h2="Render MD to MARKDOWN within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MD to MARKDOWN in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MD file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to MARKDOWN.
+Aspose.Total for C++ is a comprehensive file format automation library that enables C++ developers to easily convert MD files to MARKDOWN.
+This powerful library provides two simple steps to achieve this conversion.

+The first step involves using Aspose.PDF for C++ API to convert MD files to DOC.
+This API provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and printing.
+It also supports a variety of file formats, including MD, DOC, HTML, XPS, and many more.

+The second step involves using Aspose.Words for C++ API to export DOC to MARKDOWN.
+This advanced Word Document Processing API provides a comprehensive set of features to create, edit, and convert Word documents.
+It also supports a variety of file formats, including DOC, DOCX, HTML, ODT, and many more.

+Overall, Aspose.Total for C++ is an ideal solution for C++ developers who need to convert MD files to MARKDOWN.
+It provides two simple steps to achieve this conversion, making it a fast and efficient way to automate file format conversions.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}